Linked Lists are non-contiguous sequence of elements (called nodes here).

 Additional Topics

-Reservior Sampling: Linked Lists are prefect data structure for this kind of Randomized Algorithm - notes.
+Reservior Sampling: (notes) Linked Lists are prefect data structure for this kind of Randomized Algorithm.

-Skip Lists: (link) time-efficient Linked List.
-Probabilistic data structure that allows for on average O(logn) time operations due to “express lanes” made by “skip” pointers to non-adjacent nodes further in the list.
-We can have multiple layers of skip pointers on top of the base LL.
-These layers and nodes in each such layer is determined randomly, hence making this data structure “probabilistic”.
+Skip Lists: (link) time-efficient probabilistic Linked List.
+On average O(logn) time operations due to “express lanes” made by “skip” pointers to non-adjacent nodes further in the list.
+Has multiple layers of skip pointers in the base LL nodes.
+The no. of layers a node participates in is determined randomly, hence making this data structure “probabilistic” (clarification).
+Usage - Java’s ConcurrentSkipListMap and ConcurrentSkipListSet, Redis sorted set, LRU/LFU cache design, alt to B-Trees in DB indexing.